gabriel-russo/Leaflet.BetterFileLayer/README.md

 `Note:` The Drag and Drop event listener will bind it self automatically

-#### For Framework (React, Angular...) devs
+### For Framework devs

+#### Components

+If you made a component for this plugin, feel free to share, make a pull request!

+I made a example using React, you can check in the `react` folder.

+#### Handling component creation

-To be less painful to handle render states with Frameworks + Leaflet Control, you can bind the button later, doing this:
+To handle conditional created input, you can tell the plugin that you will bind the button later.

+Like this:

 ```ts
 const options = {